 Online videos and forums provide how-to instructions for patching or reconstructing hoses.
 There’s no guarantee these work.
 Personally, I wouldn't recommend it.
 Be especially wary of advice for repairs that use adhesives.
-A glue designated as “food grade” may still produce fumes deemed unsafe to breathe.
+A glue designated as “food grade” may still produce fumes that are unsafe for you to breathe.

-Also, if you follow DIY fixes for unheated hoses on your heated hose, you risk damaging or dismantling critical circuits inside the connectors by mistake.
+Also, if you follow do-it-yourself fixes for unheated hoses on your heated hose, you risk damaging or dismantling critical circuits inside the connectors by mistake.

 Consider replacing instead of fixing

 The better option, even if it costs a little money?
-Replace your hose.Tubing is only meant to last 6 months; insurance typically covers replacements.
+Replace your hose.Tubing is only meant to last 6 months, and insurance typically covers replacements.